CaroP-unige/assignment1_rt/README.md

   - *Workspace boundaries:* If a turtle gets too close to the edges, its speed is stopped.
   - *Minimum distance:* If the distance between the turtles is less than 2 units, both stop moving.
-  - Positions are updated in real-time using two `Subscriber` objects.
+  - Positions and velocity are updated in real-time using `Subscriber` and `Publisher` objects.

 ## Technologies